Kinovarobotics/kinova-ros/README.md

     Result:  string homearm_result – a string containing the results of the home_arm service

 #### Emergency Stop
-When called, this service will immediately stop the arm if it is moving, erase any trajectories still residing in the JACO arm’s FIFO, and enable a software e-stop flag.
+When called, this service will immediately stop the arm if it is moving, erase any trajectories still residing in the KINOVA arm’s FIFO, and enable a software e-stop flag.
 This flag will prevent any further movement of the arm, including homing.
 Joint angle feedback will continue to function.
 The service requires no input parameters.

     Topic:  /jaco_arm_driver/in/stop
     Result:  string stop_result – a string containing the results of the stop service